jrmerwin/Skymind-Android-Documentation/Prereqs and Configuration for Android.md

     Log.e("Load from External Storage error", e.getMessage());
 }
 ```
-For larger or more complex neural networks like Convolutional or Reccurrent Neural Networks, training on the device is not a realistic option as long processing times during network training run the risk of generating an OutOfMemoryError and make for a poor user experience.
+For larger or more complex neural networks like Convolutional or Recurrent Neural Networks, training on the device is not a realistic option as long processing times during network training run the risk of generating an OutOfMemoryError and make for a poor user experience.
 As an alternative, the Neural Network can be trained on the desktop, saved via ModelSerializer, and then loaded as a pre-trained model in the application.
 Using a pre-trained model in you Android application can be achieved with the following steps:
 * Train the yourModel on desktop and save via modelSerializer.
 * Create a raw resource folder in the res directory of the application.
 * Copy yourModel.zip file into the raw folder.